Optimal-order bounds on the rate of convergence to normality in the multivariate delta method: Introduction

 Kendall's and Spearman's correlation coefficients are instances of $U$-statistics, for which BE bounds are well known; see e.g.\ \cite{kor94}.
 As for the Pearson statistic (say $R$), we have not been able to find a BE bound in the literature.

-This may not be very surprising, considering that an optimal BE bound for the somewhat similar (and, perhaps, somewhat simpler) Student's statistic was obtained only in 1996, by Bentkus and G\"otze \cite{bent96} for independent identically distributed (i.i.d.) random variables (r.v.'s) and by Bentkus, Bloznelis and G\"otze \cite{bbg96} in the general, non-i.i.d.\ case. \big(A necessary and sufficient condition, in the i.i.d.\ case, for the Student statistic to be asymptotically standard normal was established only in 1997 by Gin\'e, G\"otze and Mason \cite{ggm}.\big) For more recent developments concerning the Student statistic, see e.g.\ the 2005 paper by Shao \cite{shao05}.
+This may not be very surprising, considering that an optimal BE bound for the somewhat similar (and, perhaps, somewhat simpler) Student's statistic was obtained only in 1996, by Bentkus and G\"otze \cite{bent96} for independent identically distributed (i.i.d.) random variables (r.v.'s) and by Bentkus, Bloznelis and G\"otze \cite{bbg96} in the general, non-i.i.d.\ case. \big(A necessary and sufficient condition, in the i.i.d.\ case, for the Student statistic to be asymptotically standard normal was established only in 1997 by Gin\'e, G\"otze and Mason \cite{ggm}, and Hall and Wang \cite{hall04} derive the leading term in the convergence rate in this general setting.\big) For more recent developments concerning the Student statistic, see e.g.\ Shao \cite{shao05} and Pinelis \cite{pin11}.

-Employing such simple and standard tools as linearization together with the Chebyshev and Rosenthal inequalities, we quickly obtained (in the i.i.d.\ case) a uniform bound of the form $O(n^{-1/3})$ for the Pearson statistic.
+Employing such simple and standard tools as a delta-method type linearization together with the Chebyshev and Rosenthal inequalities, we quickly obtained (in the i.i.d.\ case) a uniform bound of the form $\bigO(n^{-1/3})$ for the Pearson statistic.
 Indeed, Pearson's $R$ can be expressed as $f(\bar V)$, a smooth nonlinear function of the sample mean $\bar V=\frac1n\sum_{i=1}^nV_i$, where the $V_i$'s are independent zero-mean random vectors constructed based on the observations of a random sample; cf.\ \eqref{eq:Rdef}.
-A natural approximation to $f(\bar V)$ is the linear statistic $L(\bar V)=\sum_{i=1}^n L(\frac1n V_i)$, where $L$ is the linear functional that is the first derivative of $f$ at the origin.
+A natural approximation to $f(\bar V)-f(0)$, obtained by the delta method, is the linear statistic $L(\bar V)=\sum_{i=1}^n L(\frac1n V_i)$, where $L$ is the linear functional that is the first derivative of $f$ at the origin.
 Since BE bounds for linear statistics is a well-studied subject, we are left with estimating the closeness between $f(\bar V)$ and $L(\bar V)$.
 Assuming $f$ is smooth enough, one will have $|f(\bar V)-L(\bar V)|$ on the order of $\norm{\bar V}^2$, and so, demonstrating the smallness of this remainder term becomes the main problem.